Tips To Save on Auto Insurance While on Active Duty

 In addition to the discounts mentioned above, there are some other methods you could consider to save money while deployed.

 - Suspend your policy: If you're the only one who drives your car and you're going to be deployed, you may choose to suspend your policy for the duration of your deployment.
 While less convenient than retaining a discounted policy from USAA, you would avoid paying monthly premiums on a car that isn't being driven.
-This should be safe to do, as long as your car will be parked in a secure area where it is unlikely to receive any damage typically covered under a comprehensive insurance policy.
-However, if you are concerned about these risks, ask can your insurance agent if you can change to a comprehensive-only policy while the car isn't being driven.
+This should be safe to do as long as your car will be parked in a secure area where it is unlikely to receive any damage typically covered under a comprehensive insurance policy.
+However, if you are concerned about these risks, ask your insurance agent if you can change to a comprehensive-only policy while the car isn't being driven.
 That way, if your car is stolen or damaged by a storm, you will still have coverage.

 - Take yourself off the policy: If you aren't the only one who drives your car and you're going to be deployed, consider taking your name off the auto insurance policy.
 Generally, the more drivers who are insured by a policy, the higher that policy's premiums will be.
 By removing yourself from the policy, your spouse or other family members will receive lower rates until you return and add yourself back to the policy.
-This method will especially benefit you if you have a poor driving history, and are driving up your insurance rates more than your policy's other drivers.
+This method will especially benefit you if you have a poor driving history and are driving up your insurance rates more than your policy's other drivers.
 However, keep in mind that if you do decide to drive the car while your name is excluded from the policy, and you get into an accident, your insurance company may deny coverage.

 Final ways to save